The misunderstood part of water intrusion problems.

 In many cases, these water stains and even active water leaks are not the result of a bad roof, they are the result of:

 - Lack of proper ventilation in attic spaces.
-Moisture can concentrate in flat roof attic spaces, especially in masonry buildings, if the spaces are not either a) properly ventilated or b) properly sealed and flashed.
+Moisture can concentrate in flat roof attic spaces, especially in masonry buildings, if the spaces are not either a) properly ventilated or b) properly insulated, air sealed and flashed.

 - No air sealing.
 I have seen water leaking from a recessed light fixture in a house, at the rate of 5 gallons a day, in the winter!
 The cause was humid air from the house (humidity levels in houses during the winter should not exceed 35% RH) leaking through unsealed recessed ceiling lights into the cold attic space and condensing.

 These concepts are usually not understood or considered by most house builders, and usually not even by the Architects who design them.
-As construction techniques, materials and new energy standards change, unconsidered problems can arise.
+As construction techniques, materials and new energy standards change, unintended problems can arise.
 Excessive condensation and water damage arising thereof is being seen, more and more.